Four Areas of Opportunity in Vendor Management

 Time

-A recent study found that almost 60% of companies dedicate more time to vendor management than 3 years ago.
+A recent study found that almost 60% of companies dedicate more time to vendor management than they did 3 years ago.
+This may be for many different reasons, such as having more vendors or more complicated processes, and more to track.
 A manual or ineffective solution to processing the wide array of vendor documents and data can strain your company’s time and human resources.
 Implementing vendor portals can help reduce many manual tasks associated with vendor management and encourage vendor self-service.
 Vendor onboarding, online payment inquiry, dispute submission and tracking, and electronic invoice submission are some tools that will help you reduce the time your team spends on vendor management.
+Many of these options support vendor self-service, which also assists the vendor and builds relationships.

 Visibility